Two chicks liquid egg white is fat and cholesterol free and can be used in place of whole eggs in most dishes for a lower calorie alternative.

 Two Chicks – The Only liquid egg white in stores throughout the UK, Ireland, France, Finland, UAE and Hong Kong.

 The perfect health food, our egg white is fat and cholesterol free, high protein, low carbohydrate, low GI and has 70% less calories than whole eggs.
-Each carton contains the egg white of 15 free range eggs and is less costly than buying, breaking and separating normal eggs.
-It is pasteurised and contains no preservatives what-so-ever.
+Each carton contains the egg white of 15 free range eggs, is pasteurised and contains no preservatives.

 Two Chicks Egg White can be used in place of whole eggs in almost any dish for a lower calorie alternative: from omelettes, scrambled eggs, frittatas, soufflés, quiches and pancakes through to desserts.